-India is a large country where Hinduism has been a common factor for a majority for centuries.
-In the modern era, India represents diverse cultures and sub-cultures along with people following various religions.
+India is a vast country where Hinduism has been a common factor for the majority of centuries.
+In the modern era, India represents diverse cultures and sub-cultures, along with people following various religions.
 Hinduism is the dominant religion.
 However, states were formed along linguistic lines.
-India could be referred as a ‘Nation of states’ rather than a ‘nation-state.’
+India could be referred to as a ‘Nation of states’ rather than a ‘nation-state.’

 In Bangladesh, almost the entire population comprises of ethnic Bengalis.
-The nation formed on common religious and linguistic lines.
-Ethnic heritage along with common language and religion would qualify Bangladesh as a nation-state.
+The nation which is formed on common religious and linguistic lines, ethnic heritage, would qualify Bangladesh as a nation-state.

 Related Maps and Info: